isomerpages/mlaw-corp/news/public-consultations/_posts/2018-05-23-Public-Consultation-on-Proposed-Amendments-to-Companies-Act-in-respect-of-Shipowners-Liens.md

 **Public Consultation**

 {:start="5"}
-5. The Ministry of Law invites interested parties to provide their views and feedback on the Companies (Amendment) Bill (see [Annex A](/files/Annex_A-Companies_Amendment_Bill_2018.pdf/){:target="_blank"}).
+5. The Ministry of Law invites interested parties to provide their views and feedback on the Companies (Amendment) Bill (see [Annex A](/files/Annex_A-Companies_Amendment_Bill_2018.pdf/){:target="_blank"}(74.4 KB)).
 The consultation period is from 23 May 2018 to 13 June 2018.
 All views may be sent in electronic form or hard copy form to the address below:

 <p class="address-centered">
   Ministry of Law<br>